-Writing is almost always a labour of love, but sometimes that love falters.
-When you begin to forget what you ever enjoyed about writing in the first place, it’s still possible to restore a sense of joy to your work.
+Writing is almost always a labor of love, but sometimes that love falters.
+When you begin to forget what you ever enjoyed about writing in the first place, it’s still possible to restore a sense of joy to your work:

 Write about writing